MrkoZino/MrkoZino/README.md

-- 👋 Hi, I’m @MrkoZino
-- 👀 I’m interested in Web Developement
-- 🌱 I’m currently learning HTML,CSS & JS
+Hi, I’m @MrkoZino.
+I’m interested in Web Developement and currently learning HTML,CSS & JS.
-- 💞️ I’m looking to collaborate on Web Design

 <!---
 MrkoZino/MrkoZino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.